mrjackv/vscode-llvm-ir/INSTALL.md

 ## Compilation Instructions

-Make sure you have `node` and `yarn` installed on the local machine
+Make sure you have `node` and `npm` installed on the local machine

 Then:

 ```
-yarn
+npm
 ./node_modules/.bin/vsce package
 ```